sarthakganguly/nericss/README.md

 The word *Neri* in Bengali loosely translates to 'without fur'.
 The original derivative is from 'Nera' which means hairless.
 Typically, the term is associated with the street dogs that are ubiquitous in Bengal.
 They are low maintenance, genetically strong and survive on almost anything.

 That is precisely what I intend a CSS framework to be.
+Not that this is.
+But any derivative works on this should try to follow the same principles.

 ![nericss headings and elements](./images/screenshots/heading.png)